23 March 2023

 i.
 Identify the classes – the classes are determined based on the goods or services to be provided where the Trademark shall be used.
 There are 45 classes provided under the Fourth Schedule of the Trademarks Rules, 2002.
 Classes 1-34 are for goods and 35-45 are for services.

 ii.
-Trademark search - Trademark search helps to know if there are similar Trademarks already registered in the particular class/classes the Trademark is intended to be registered, and it gives you a fair picture of where your Trademark stands; it also gives you a forewarning of the possibility of Trademark litigation.
+Trademark search - Trademark search helps to know if there are similar Trademarks already registered in the particular class/classes the Trademark is intended to be registered, and it gives you a fair picture of where your Trademark stands; it also gives you a forewarning of the possibility of Trademark litigation either by the Registry or by proprietor of the existing mark.

 iii.
-Trademark application - After it is confirmed chosen brand name or logo is not listed in the Trademark Registry India, you can opt for registering the same.
+Trademark application - After it is confirmed that the chosen brand name or logo is not applied for or Registered with the Trademark Registry India, you can opt for applying for registering the same.
 The first step is to file a Trademark application form at the Trademark Office, India.
 The filing is mostly done online along with the relevant documentation such as Power of Attorney, user affidavit (if needed), certificate of incorporation, startup recognition certificate, and the requisite fees.
 Once the application is filed, an official receipt is immediately issued for future reference.

 iv.
 Trademark examination - After a Trademark application is filed, it is examined by the examiner for any discrepancies.
 The examination might take around 1-2 months.
 The examiner might accept the Trademark absolutely, conditionally, or object.
 If accepted unconditionally, the Trademark gets published in the Trademark Journal.
 If not accepted unconditionally, the conditions to be fulfilled or the objections would be mentioned in the examination report, and a month would be given to fulfill the requirements or respond to the objections.
 Once such a response is accepted, the Trademark is published in the Trademark Journal.
 If the response is not accepted, one can request a hearing.
 If in the hearing, the examiner feels that the Trademark should be allowed registration, it proceeds for publication in the Trademark Journal.

-v.
-Advertised – if the Trademark is accepted it is advertised in the journal in the following three cases (i) there are no objections raised, (ii) the response to the examination report has been accepted, and (iii) the applicant is able to clear the application in the hearing.
+vi.
+Advertised – After the Trademark is accepted, it is advertised in the journal in a few weeks, in the following three cases (i) there are no objections raised, (ii) the response to the examination report has been accepted, and (iii) the applicant is able to clear the application in the hearing.
 In all these cases, the Trademark will be published in the Trademark journal.
 Trademark journal publishes all such Trademarks every week which is about to get registered.
+The is a 4 month period provided to the public from date of publication in trademark journal to raise any opposition to registration of the advertised marks.

-vi.
+vii.
 Opposition - Any party can raise opposition against the registration of a Trademark within 4 months of publication of the Trademark in the journal.
+It is not necessary that the opposing party has a similar registered or applied for mark existing with the Registry.
 In case of no opposition, the Trademark will be processed further for registration.

 vii.
 Counter statement - If the applicant receives a third party opposition within 4 months, then he has to file a reply.
 The reply must be filed within 2 months from the receipt of notice of opposition.
-If it is not filed, then the ministry will abandon the Trademark.
+If it is not filed, then the Registry will consider the mark to have been abandoned by the Applicant and shall update its records accordingly. .

-viii.
-Hearing - The last stage of opposition is the hearing.
+ix.
+Hearing - The last stage of opposition is the hearing before the Trademarks’ Registry.
 Here both sides will be allowed to argue and put forth their statements.
-After hearing both sides, the officer will pass the necessary order.
-If the order is in the favor of the applicant, then the Trademark will get registered otherwise it will get abandoned.
+After hearing both sides, the concerned officer will pass the necessary order.
+If the order is in the favor of the applicant and not the opposing party, then the Trademark will get registered, otherwise if the officer is not satisfied with the arguments and evidence of the applicant, he may reject and refuse to register the mark.

-· If no opposition is raised – after the completion of 4 months of publishing a Trademark in the journal.
+· If no opposition is raised within the prescribed 4 months of publishing a Trademark in the journal.

 · In case of opposition – when an officer passes the order of hearing in favor of the applicant.

-In both cases, the applicant will be granted the Trademark registration certificate in a month which ends the Trademark registration process.
+In both cases, the applicant will be granted the Trademark registration certificate in 1-2 months which ends the Trademark registration process.

 What are the situations where the application can be rejected by the Registry?